nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/SwateManual/swate_template-contribution.md

 ## Prerequisites

 - Access to a latest-version installation of **Swate Core** and **Swate Experts**
+- Some routine with Swate (e.g. from this manual and available quickstarts)
 - GitHub account and some routine with GitHub workflows

 :bulb: Feel free to contact us for Data Steward support, if you are not familiar to GitHub or Swate, but would like to contribute a Swate template for your community.